tomverbeure/arrow_deca_retro_cape/README.md

     * Extra Slim, Dual-chip
     * Logically identical to SDRAM xsd.
-    * Uses DE10-Nano GPIO1 pin 11 (5V) in combination with a 3V3 LDO to power the SDRAMs for
+    * Uses DE10-Nano GPIO1 pin 11 (5V) in combination with an
-      higher noise resistance, instead of using GPIO1 pin 29 (3V3), which was used in all previous designs.
+      [LM1117-3V3 LDO](https://www.ti.com/lit/ds/symlink/lm1117.pdf) to power the SDRAMs for higher noise resistance, instead of using GPIO1 pin 29 (3V3), which was used in all previous designs.